 Our study has several strengths.
 First, we performed a recent and comprehensive systematic search in five engines and unpublished studies and we did not restrict by language.
 Second, we only evaluated RCTs; several previous studies included all types of designs and their findings may have been biased and confounded.
 Third, we evaluated outcomes with information from at least two RCTs, including all-cause mortality, length of stay, viral clearance, adverse events and severe adverse events.
 No data was available for clinical improvement and need for mechanical ventilation.
 Fourth, we described the severity of COVID-19 disease per RCT carefully, using the WHO classification [19]; our findings do not support the use of IVM in mild disease.
-Fifth, we performed subgroup analyses by RoB and severity of disease, which were mostly similar to main analyses; however, we found that three RCTs at high risk of bias [30, 36, 37] had a significant reduction of all-case mortality.
+Fifth, we performed subgroup analyses by risk of bias and severity of disease, which were similar to main analyses.
 Sixth, we also performed sensitivity analysis by excluding studies with short follow up times; effects were similar.
 Finally, we evaluated the quality of evidence using GRADE methodology.